Strompy/card_shuffler/README.md

 This application was built for a tech challenge.
 The prompt was simple:
 > Please design and implement a card shuffler using the language of your choice.

 I chose to build with Ruby and Rails so that I could quickly spin up a simple app.
 I wanted to highlight some basics skills with creating a full stack web app but with an emphasis on back-end work.
 Ruby/Rails also offer a lot of built in tools to make things simpler, like the in-built `shuffle` method in Ruby.
-However for that I chose to implement my own version of the Fisher-Yates shuffle, to add some more fun and challenge to the project.
+However I chose to implement my own shuffle method after reading about the Fisher-Yates shuffle, to add some more fun and challenge to the project.

 I utilized test driven development and the test suit has full coverage of the (very small) app.
 To complement the test suit, I utilized Travis CI to help ensure quality in the production build.
 The production app is hosted on Heroku with continuous deployment based on the CI checks.